openstates/documentation/contributing/getting-started.rst

 The first thing is billy's *run plan*, what it is going to try to scrape.
 This is presented as a sanity check, and each of these values can be controlled by different command line parameters.
-In this case we see we're running scrape,import, and report for nc legislators for 2017-2018.
+In this case we see we're running the *scrape*, *import*, and *report* actions for nc legislators for 2017-2018.
 The scraper chose the most recent available session/term for us.

 Depending on the scraper you run, this part takes a while.
 Some bill scrapers can take hours to run, but most legislator scrapers are a few minutes.